alvaronaschez/bee/README.md

 - Minimal dependencies (termbox2)

-- Around 800 lines of code (not counting termbox2)
+- Less than 850 lines of code (not counting termbox2)

 - Typewriter scrolling